ethereum-optimism/kurtosis-lint/README.md

 1. **Call Analysis**: Checks function calls for compatibility with function signatures
 2. **Function Visibility**: Checks if functions are either private or documented
 3. **Import Naming**: Checks if global variables assigned import_module() results start with underscore
+4. **Local Imports**: Checks if imported local modules exist at the resolved path

 ## Installation